vboyev-MSFT/defender-docs/CloudAppSecurityDocs/protect-workplace.md

    > - The first connection can take up to 4 hours to get all users and their activities.
    > - The activities that will show are the activities that were generated from the moment the connector is connected.
    > - After the connector's **Status** is marked as **Connected**, the connector is live and works.
+   > - Before deleting the app in Workplace, make sure to disconnect the connector in the Defender for Cloud Apps portal.

 ## Next steps